 Why Choose a Professional Paper Shredding Service?

-Document destruction is necessary to protect your private information and it is also required by law for businesses, organizations and healthcare providers that works with private information.
-These entities are required to keep client, patient and employee information secure and maintain a record of how documents with this information have been destroyed.
-At any time you could be subject to an audit to ensure compliance to both federal and state privacy regulations, including HIPAA, FACTA, GLA, GLB, FERPA and GSA.
+Document destruction is necessary to protect your private information and it is also required by law for businesses, organizations, and healthcare providers that work with private information.
+These entities are required to keep client, patient, and employee information secure and maintain a record of how documents with this information have been destroyed.
+At any time you could be subject to an audit to ensure compliance with both federal and state privacy regulations, including HIPAA, FACTA, GLA, GLB, FERPA and GSA.

 Choosing a Shredding Vendor

 When comparing document destruction vendors, it is important to choose one that is certified by and adheres to the standards established by The National Association for Information Destruction, or NAID.
-This means the company follows all required safety and security procedures and has been and will continue to be audited by NAID to maintain their certification.
-They should also provide you with a certificate of destruction that will be you proof of compliance which you are required to have whether or not you are ever audited.
-Additionally all employees of NAID-certified shredding companies must go through a thorough and initial and annual background checks and drug testing before being hired and to maintain their employment.
+This means the company follows all required safety and security procedures and has been and will continue to be audited by NAID to maintain its certification.
+They should also provide you with a certificate of destruction that will be your proof of compliance which you are required to have whether or not you are ever audited.
+Additionally, all employees of NAID-certified shredding companies must go through thorough and initial and annual background checks and drug testing before being hired and maintain their employment.
 They must also pass a specified training program.

 The Cost for Shredding

 The price will vary depending on how much and how often you need paper destruction services.
 There are two types of services with different pricing, One-time and Scheduled Service.